Science Europe Symposium 2017: Science Without Borders

-For the second Symposium of the Scientific Advisory Committee (SAC) of Science Europe, its members had asked themselves what a ‘science without borders’ would look like.
+For the second Science Europe Symposium, organised together with the Scientific Advisory Committee (SAC) of Science Europe, its members had asked themselves what a ‘science without borders’ would look like.
 What do they, as active scientists, consider to be the most important enablers for and barriers to a truly borderless science?

-On 29 November, the members of the SAC met with scientists, policy makers, and representatives of society at the 2017 Symposium to discuss their ideas.
-They presented these in six short pitches on topics that the SAC considered to be most relevant for a ‘science without borders’:
+On 29 November, Science Europe members met with scientists, policy makers, and representatives of society at the 2017 Symposium to discuss their ideas.
+SAC presented six short pitches on topics that they considered to be most relevant for a ‘science without borders’:

 - Open Science